BTANISHA11/medcare/README.md

 ## Demo

-You can also check out the live demo of the portfolio website [here](https://project1-one-lovat.vercel.app/).
+You can also check out the live demo of the website [here](https://project1-one-lovat.vercel.app/).

 ## Glimpses of the website